01 of 04

 La Bombetta Pugliese is a specialty of the Valle D'Itria, south of Bari.
 The folks at the Bombetta Pugliese stand in the street foods section of Torino's Salone del Gusto didn't mince words: "It's not healthy!" they cried, and indeed there isn't much healthy in a well-seasoned pork braciola swapped around a piece of cheese and grilled.

 In short, Bombette Pugliesi are classic street food.
-Although, this hasn't always been the case: historically bombette were the meat enjoyed (rarely) by the poorest of the poor, sharecroppers who took the trimmings nobody else was interested in.
+Although, this hasn't always been the case: historically bombette were the meat enjoyed (rarely) by people struggling with poverty and food insecurity, including sharecroppers who took the trimmings nobody else wanted.
 If it was fatty, so much the better because fat meant calories, and calories meant energy.
 They wrapped it around bits of cheese and cooked them in the communal ovens butchers kept lit for their poorer clients.
 Even their size is rooted in poverty: they are small because it will cook faster, requiring less fuel.

 Of course, that was then.

 Now bombette are a fixture at country fairs, and people cook them over the coals when they have friends over.Continue to 2 of 4 below.

 02 of 04